rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Web Setup

 Now that we have all of the components installed and configured, our next step is to finish the installation via the web.
 In our lab version, we've got no hostname setup so to finish the setup, we need to go to the web server by IP address.

-The IP of our lab machine is 192.168.1.140, so we need to do the following in a web browser to finish the install:
+The IP of our lab machine is 192.168.1.140, so we need to navigate to the following address in a web browser to finish the install:

 `http://192.168.1.140/librenms`